engineering-collaboration/book/docs/book/collaborating-within-a-codebase/testing/small-scoped-tests.md

 ## Small-Scoped Tests

-The potency of small-scoped tests comes from the little amount resources they require.
-They are straightforward and fast to write, and the isolated nature of focused test code makes them easy to maintain.
-The limitations we enforce on these tests reduces the time needed to run them.
+The advantage of small-scoped tests lies in the little amount of resources they require.
+The limitations we enforce and the isolated nature of small focused tests make the the code straightforward to write and easy to maintain.
+Small-scoped tests execute speedily without arranging external dependencies.
 Our software commonly contains thousands of small-scoped tests, all collectively executed in seconds.

+We limit small-scoped tests to the fastest possible testable entity in our code, in-memory operations.
+Small-scoped tests do not run disk operations or network operations.
+They do not not sleep, make other blocking calls, or consume other OS processes.
+These factors are covered by medium-scoped tests.
+Writing source code and its tests code with these constraints in mind, enables us to verify a broad set of behavior with minimal effort.

-Mike Cohn's testing pyramid builds upon small-scoped tests to enable expedited continuous integration.
-A complete suite of passing SSTs increases the confidence of introducing non-breaking changes to our code base.
+The limitations on their complexity make small-scoped tests rapid.
+Hence, we run them as often as possible.
+Their small footprint facilitates executing them during every step of the development cycle: while coding on our local machines, on pre-merge checks, post-merge validations, and as pre-release requirements.
+A complete suite of passing small-scoped tests increases the confidence of introducing changes without irritating our code base.

-SSTs consist of the smallest possible testable entity in our code to confirm the expected process of a single public behavior executed in memory.
-SSTs do not rely on environmental factors, including file operations, network operations, and implementations specific to operating systems.
-The other fundamental constraint on small tests is that they do not sleep, perform I/O operations, or make any blocking calls.
-SSTs do not access the network, disk, or OS processes.
-These factors are covered by Medium Scaled Tests.

-Every serious programming language comes equipped with tooling for writing and executing small-scoped tests.
-The internet is bursting with blogs, tutorials, and guides for setting up SSTs for any language in any IDE.
-Beyond the strategies shared in [Good Practices](./good-practices.md), we avail full creative freedom for concrete implementations.
+Every serious programming language ships with tooling for writing and executing small-scoped tests.
+Numerous blogs, tutorials, and guides cover setting up these tests for any language in any integrated development environment.
+Beyond the limitations highlighted above, we suggest following our programming languages most supported practices.

-We do, however, share the recommendation that SST's small footprint warrants frequent execution.
-Hence, we run these kinds of tests during most steps of the development cycle: during development on our local machines, on pre-merge checks, post-merge validations, and as pre-release requirements.

 [![Small-Scoped Test Execution](../../../assets/images/book/collaborating-within-a-codebase/testing/sst-execution.webp)](../../../assets/images/book/collaborating-within-a-codebase/testing/sst-execution.png)